marzetcode/marzetcode.github.io/readme.md

 Hi!
-My name is Marzet and this is my studying/practicing page
+My name is Marzet and this is my portfolio page and main GitHub account

-Check out my portfolio https://marzetkhatit.github.io/
+Check out my GitHub Pages for fun and practicing https://marzetkhatit.github.io/